 The more seats a restaurant has, the more people it can accommodate and the higher its sales.
 However, there's a limit to how many tables and chairs fit within a dining area.
 Realistically, there should be at least several feet of room between tables for guests to get in and out and for wait staff to move around uninterrupted.

 Sometimes, the best way to maximize efficiency is to utilize different seating types.
-For example, booths may be against the wall, and small tables in the center of the room.
+For example, booths may be against the wall and small tables in the center of the room.
 Also, it may work to have high-top tables in corners for individual guests and couples.
 Finally, operators should consider accessibility needs, such as for those with walkers, canes, and wheelchairs.

 Operators can and should experiment with different seating arrangements to see what works best.
 In some cases, drawing a layout to scale and moving individual elements around on the page helps.
 This way, everyone can see the design's appearance before physically moving anything.